iPhone XS and XS Max review: Apple's latest are the best yet. But do you need them?

 It's an impressively-executed feature, but the results also depend on your photo skills and the lighting.
 When it's good, it's really good.
 When it's not, you'll still get a decent-looking picture.
 The Pixel 2 and Samsung Galaxy S9 offer a similar feature, too.

-The XS and XS Max come with wireless headphones, but unlike last year, you won't find an adapter included in the box.
+The XS and XS Max come with headphones, but unlike last year, you won't find an adapter included in the box.
 This means you'll need to spend $9 more for a dongle if you want to use an old pair of headphones.
 It's Apple's way of saying it's finally time to get over the fact there's no longer a headphone jack.

 Should you buy an iPhone XS or XS Max?

-Note: Correction: An earlier version of this article incorrectly reported the price of the iPhone XR.